devleaks/cockpitdecks-docs/docs/index.md

 Cockpitdecks can run on the same computer as X-Plane, or a remote computer, network-connected to X-Plane.

-You can now proceed to the discovery of Cockpitdecks [[Concepts]], or directly jump to the [[Cockpit]] that holds all your decks.
-Or if you are impatient to try Cockpitdecks, head for [[Installation]].
+You can now proceed to the discovery of Cockpitdecks [[Introduction]], or directly jump to the [[Cockpit]] that holds all your decks.
+If you are impatient to try Cockpitdecks, head for [[Installation]].
+If you want to learn more about Cockpitdecks and why it exists, head [[History|here]].

 **Post Scriptum**

 Cockpitdecks currently only connects to [X-Plane](https://www.x-plane.com) flight simulator.
 However, hooks are ready to connect to other simulators, like [Microsoft Flight Simulator](https://www.flightsimulator.com/).
 Packages like [pysimconnect](https://github.com/patricksurry/pysimconnect) can be used to bridge Cockpitdecks and MSFS.
 Unfortunately, these packages only run on Microsoft Window platform because they require MSFS SDK only available on the MS Window platform.
 If a developer want to create the MSFS Cockpitdecks plugin for Microsoft Flight Simulator, please contact me.

 In this respect, X-Plane and Cockpitdecks, which run on MS Windows, MacOS, and Linux, and accept interaction through network ports are a far more open to extensions.
+This is also why Cockpitdecks can run on a remote host, and send its instructions to the simulator through network connections.